LIFX/lifx-gem/README.md

 ## Documentation

 Documentation is available at http://rubydoc.info/gems/lifx.
-Please note that undocumented classes and methods are not intended for public use and will change.
+Please note that undocumented classes/methods and methods marked private are not intended for public use.

 ## Examples

 Examples are located in the `examples/` folder.

 * travis-build-light: Changes the colour of a light based on the build status of a project on Travis
+* auto-off: Turns a light off after X seconds of it being detected turned on.

 ## Testing